 W.L.
 Weller Special Reserve

-Weller Special Reserve is a wheated bourbon, meaning it is made with a mash bill that includes wheat as a secondary grain along with corn and malted barley.
+As a wheated bourbon, it is made with a mash bill that includes wheat as a secondary grain along with corn and malted barley.
 Traditional bourbons use rye in their mashbill to balance the sweetness of corn, but the use of wheat in the recipe contributes to a softer and smoother flavor profile.

 It is bottled at 90 proof (45% alcohol by volume).

 William Larue Weller pioneered using wheat rather than rye in the mash bill of his bourbon recipe.
 Weller’s original wheated recipe bourbon became so popular he was forced to put a green thumbprint on barrels to ensure that customers were receiving the real deal.
-That green thumbprint lives on today as the green-label Weller release.
+That green thumbprint is represented by the green label on this expression.

 Weller Special Reserve is typically aged for around 7 years, although it does not carry an age statement on the bottle.
 Some older releases featured a 7-year old age statement.